ym2011/POC-EXP/README.md

-collecting  and writing PoC or EXP for  vulnerabilities on some application
+Collecting and writing PoC or EXP for vulnerabilities on some applications